777arc/PySDR/content/doa.rst

  = s[n] e^{-2j \pi d \sin(\theta) / \lambda}

-In DOA what we like to do is represent :math:`d`, the distance between adjacent elements, as a fraction of wavelength (instead of meters), the most common value chosen for :math:`d` during the array design process is to use one half the wavelength.
+In applied beamforming/DOA what we like to do is represent :math:`d`, the distance between adjacent elements, as a fraction of wavelength (instead of meters), the most common value chosen for :math:`d` during the array design process is to use one half the wavelength.
 Regardless of what :math:`d` is, from this point on we're going to represent :math:`d` as a fraction of wavelength instead of meters, making the equation and all our code simpler:

 .. math::
  s[n] e^{-2j \pi d \sin(\theta)}